luisflaviomf/MemorialDigitalColetivoTesteFerramentas/README.md

 ## **Objectives:**
-Collective digital memorial built using Vaadin.
+Testing Vaadin's capability to support a collective digital memorial application.
 The aim of this project is to thoroughly test the capabilities of the Vaadin framework in developing a robust and user-friendly system.
 Leveraging Vaadin's server-centric architecture and extensive set of UI components, the digital memorial aims to provide an interactive and visually engaging platform for collective remembrance.
 By utilizing Vaadin's tools for automatic server-client communication and seamless data binding, this project serves as a practical exploration of how well Vaadin supports the implementation of a complex and emotionally significant application like a digital memorial.

 This repository serves as a testing ground to assess Vaadin's suitability for building meaningful and responsive web applications.
 By sharing this project, I hope to contribute valuable insights into the framework's strengths and potential areas of improvement, offering developers a glimpse into the practical application of Vaadin in creating a collective digital space for remembrance and reflection.